steef/ticketswap-clone/README.md

 Again, quit all your terminal windows and restart.

-Now, you are ready to install the latest ruby version, and set it as the default version.
+Now, you are ready to install version 2.4.3 of ruby, and set it as the default version.

 Run this command, it will **take a while (5-10 minutes)**